YehudaShapira/xv6-explained/Explanations.md

 In order to allow consecutive virtual addresses to be mapped to different areas in the physical memory, we use **paging**.

-In the Paging Unit, there is a register named `CR3` (Control Register 3), which points to the address of the Page Table (kinda like GDT).
+In the Paging Unit, there is a register named `CR3` (Control Register 3), which points to the **physical** address of the Page Table (kinda like GDT).
 A row in the Page Table has a whole bunch of data, such as page address, "is valid", and some other friendly guys.

 When the Paging Unit receives a linear address, it acts thusly:

 * The left-side bits are used as an *index* (AKA "page number") for the Page Table.
 (There are 20 of these.)
 * In the matching row, if the "is valid" bit = 0, crash!
+* (There are also "permission" bits, but let's ignore them for now.)
 * Those "page number" bits from the linear address are replaced by the actual page in our row (which is already *part* of the actual real live physical address)
 * The page is "glued" to the right-side bits of the linear address (you know, those that aren't the page number.
 There are 12 of these.)
 * Voila!
 We have in our hands a physical address.

 Note that each page can be in a totally different place in the physical memory.
 The pages can be scattered (in page-sized chunks) all along the RAM.
+Also note: Hardware demands that the 12 right-most bits of `CR3` be 0.
+(If not, the hardware'll zero 'em itself.)

 **Uh oh**:
-Each row in the Page Table takes up 4 bytes (?).
+Each row in the Page Table takes up 4KB (that's 12 bits).
-A 2GB process will require 4MB somehow.
-I forgot how we reached this interesting mathematial conclusion; I need to check up on this data.
+The Page Table has 1024 rows.
-Anyway, we end up with quite a large Page Table, which kind of defeats the whole purpose of the Page Table.
+4KB * 1024 = 4MB.
+That's 4 whole consecutive MBs.
+That's quite a large area in the memory, which kind of defeats the whole purpose of the Page Table.
 Well, not the *whole* purpose, but definitely some of it.

 **The solution**: The Page Table gets its very own Page Table!

+* Tirst (small) page table contains - in each row - the (physical) address of another (small) page table.
+* Each of the (small) 2nd-level page tables (which are scattered) contain actual page addresses.
+* So: instead of 20 bits for single index, we have 10 bits for 1st-level table index and 10 bits for 2nd-level table index.

+###**`1217 main`**

+In the beginning, we know that from `0000 0000` till `0009 FFFF` there are 640KB RAM.
+From `000A 0000` till `000F FFFF` is the "I/O area" (384KB), which contains ROM and stuff we must not use (it belongs to the hardware).
+From `0010 0000` (1MB) till `FF00 0000` (4GB - 1MB in total) there is, once again, usable RAM.
+After that comes "I/O area 2".

+(Why the 640KB, the break, and then the rest?
+Because in the olden days they thought no one would ever use more than 640KB.)

+Remember Mr. Boot?
+He loads xv6 to `0010 0000`.
+By the time xv6 loads (and starts running `main`), we have the following setup:

+1. `ESP` register is pointing to a stack with 4KB, for xv6's use.
+(That's not a lot.)
+2. Segmentation Unit is ready, with a (temporaray) GDT that does no damage (first row inaccessible, and another two with 0 `Base` and max `Limit`.
+3. Paging Unit is ready, with a temporary page table.
+The paging table works thusly:

+    * Addresses from `800x xxxx` till `803x xxxx` are mapped to `000x xxxx` through `003x xxxx` repectively.
+(That is, the left-most bit is simply zeroed.)
+	* ALL the the above addresses have 1000000000b as their 10 left-most bits, so our 1st-level page table has row 512 (that's 1000000000b) as "valid", and all the rest marked as "not valid".
+	* Row 512 points to a single 2nd-level table.
+	* The 2nd-level table uses all 1024 of its rows (that's exactly the next 10 bits of our virtual addresses), so they're all marked as valid.
+	* Each row in 2nd-level table contains a value which - coincidentally - happens to be the exact same number as the row index.

+Let's look at some sample virual address just to see how it all works:
+`8024 56AB` -> `1000 0000 0010 0100 0101 0110 1010 1011` -> `1000 0000 00` (that's row 512) | `10 0100 0101` (that's row 581)  | `0110 1010 1011` (and that's the offset) -> row 581 in the 2nd-level table will turn `*1000 0000 00*10 0100 0101` to `*0000 0000 00*10 0100 0101`, which is exactly according to the mapping rule we mentioned a few lines ago.